---------------------------------------

 Sandy returned the nod and fled the room.
 Was this really happening?
 Her mind spun as she fumbled with the doorknob to her office.

 For the last six months the once-kats had been in her care.
-She'd volunteered for the project, offering her skills and training as a biologist.
+She had volunteered for the project, offering her skills and training as a biologist.
 She'd stayed with it when others gave up.
-She'd championed the project when funds were discussed.
-She'd comforted family members uncertain whether to grieve or to despair or to hope.
+She had championed the project when funds were discussed.
+She had comforted family members uncertain whether to grieve or to despair or to hope.

 And, the families of the victims had touched her heart almost as much as the victims themselves.
 T-Bone most of all.